waypointnda/waypoint/nda.md

 ## Right to Assign

-Either party may assign this agreement as a whole, without the other party's consent, in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of its assets.
+Either party may assign this agreement as a whole in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of its assets.

 # General Contract Terms